remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 <img src="/img/apple-wow-tutorial/Background.png"/>

-## Cricle as a React component
+## Render a dot

-Render a white circle by creating a new file `src/Dot.tsx` and returning a React component which contains the characterists of our circle, e.g. centered.
+Render a white dot by creating a new file `src/Dot.tsx` and return a centered circle.

 ```tsx twoslash title="src/Dot.tsx"
 import React from "react";